storybookjs/marko/docs/writing-stories/loaders.md

 Loaders can be used to load any asset (e.g. lazy-loaded components), but they are are typically used to fetch remote API data to be used in a story.

+> NOTE: [Args](./args.md) are the recommended way to manage story data, and we're building up an ecosystem of tools and techniques around them.
+Loaders are an advanced feature ("escape hatch") and we only recommend using them if you have a specific need that can't be fulfilled by other means.

 ## Fetching API data

 Stories are isolated component examples that render internal data that's defined as part of the story or alongside the story as [args](./args.md).